Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Regardless of where the breed came from, we know it was used for bull baiting in England as early as the 17th century C.E.
 Bull baiting is a terrible sport in which dogs try to bring a bull down by its nose and pin it to the ground; fortunately, humanity eventually came to its senses and banned the practice.

-After the end of bull baiting, some Old English Bulldogs were taken to the newly-discovered American continent, where they were put to work on farms.
+After the end of bull baiting, some Old English Bulldogs were taken to the newly discovered American continent, where they were put to work on farms.
 They herded livestock, protected ranches, and most notably, hunted feral hogs.

-The Old English Bulldogs that stayed behind in the United Kingdom were largely kept as pets, and as a result, they no longer needed the large bodies and ferocious temperaments that made them such fearsome bullfighters.
+The Old English Bulldogs that stayed behind in the United Kingdom were primarily kept as pets, and as a result, they no longer needed the large bodies and ferocious temperaments that made them such fearsome bullfighters.

 Appearance

-American Bulldogs have stubby noses relative to many other breeds, but theirs aren’t so pushed-in that it causes respiratory problems.
+American Bulldogs have stubby noses relative to many other breeds, but theirs aren’t so pushed in that it causes respiratory problems.
 These dogs are still capable of putting in a full day’s work.

 Temperament